How to Become a College Counselor

 College counselors who provide psychological services usually must possess advanced degrees, such as an MS, PhD, or PsyD.
 Usually, college counselors who possess advanced degrees have studied either school psychology, counseling psychology, or, in rare cases, clinical psychology.

 College counselors who do not provide formal psychological care usually receive on-the-job training from their employing institution through orientation and continuing education seminars.
 Job applicants with relevant work experience will be at a distinct advantage, however.
 Those who have worked in college admissions offices while still in undergraduate or graduate school should possess many of the requisite skills, and will be able to adapt to full-time work as a college counselor quite easily.

 Those counselors who provide psychological care must complete graduate training in psychology, which usually entails a minimum of two to three years of study and includes a supervised practicum where the student practices under a licensed professional.
 Counselors who will be assessing students for disabilities or gifted student status will require advanced psychometric training.

 Licensing and/or Certification

 No professional certification or license is required for college counselors who do not provide formal psychological care, although some seek to obtain licensure from the National Board for Certified Counselors or the National Association of School Psychologists.
-Those counselors who practice clinical psychology must have a state license to do so.
+Those counselors who provide therapeutic services must have a state license to do so.